dbmcclain/Lisp-Actors/Actors/background.md

 Mt.
 Hopkins, about 60 km south of Tucson, AZ, USA.
 At the time, the MMT (Multiple Mirror Telescope) had 6 x 72in mirrors, all operating toward a common focus.
 We used Forth to run that beast too.
-I deveveloped MMTO SuperForth for that purpose.
+I developed MMTO SuperForth for that purpose.
 My job was to teach that monster to point and track stars to astonishing accuracy, using a Nova-800 computer.